qwerttrewqqwerttrewq/PVE_Web_Controller/README.md

 1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com/).
 2. Navigate to **Workers** and create a new Worker.
 3. Copy and paste the script above into the Worker script editor.
-4. Replace `https://<your-pve-domain>` with the actual URL of your PVE API.
+4. Replace `https://<your-pve-domain>` with the actual DOMAIN of your PVE API.
-5. Replace https://pve-b0j.pages.dev with your own frontend domain, or feel free to try it directly on my site.
+5. Replace https://vm.zrjzrj.xyz with your own frontend domain, or feel free to try it directly on my site.
 Rest assured, your privacy is secure—it’s purely a frontend page hosted and managed by Cloudflare.
 6. Save and deploy the Worker.

 ## Project Setup